 Livingstone side of Victoria Falls

-Livingstone Town is the Zambian side of the mighty Victoria Falls; a small town and the perfect base for the exploration of this natural wonder.
+Livingstone Town is the Zambian side of the mighty Victoria Falls.
+A small town and the perfect base for the exploration of this natural wonder.
 The town still retains its original charm and rustic merits.
+It is the most popular attraction in Zambia.

 Fly directly into Livingstone airport.
 Or you can fly into Victoria Falls Airport and take a transfer to across the bridge over Victoria Falls into Livingstone.
 Check visa requirements.